mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 **Action n°3:** Clicking on the _OK_ action

 - Fires `onClose` (or closes the picker)
-- Fires `onAccept` with the value previously passed to `onChange`
+- Fires `onAccept` with the selected day (keeps the time of the previous value)

-## Only update when the value is valid
+## Only update for valid values

-The `onChange` callback received a 2nd parameter containing the validation error associated to the current value.
+The `onChange` callback receives a 2nd parameter (context object) containing the validation error associated with the current value.
-If you only want to update your state when the value is valid, you can ignore any `onChange` call with a non-null `validationError`.
+If you want to update your state only when the value is valid, you can ignore any `onChange` call with a non-null `validationError`.

 In the example below, `onChange` will only be called if the date is valid and its year is 2022: